 Thompson is the oboist for Fonema Consort, an exciting contemporary chamber ensemble based in Chicago, Illinois.
 He has performed with the La Crosse Symphony Orchestra, the Las Colinas Symphony Orchestra, the Richardson Symphony Orchestra, the Wisconsin Philharmonic, the South Bend Symphony, the Civic Orchestra of Chicago, Evanescence, and Josh Groban.

 Thompson is the recipient of the 2017-2018 Presser Graduate Award, a $10,000 grant for music graduate students.
 With the grant, Thompson traveled to Mexico City to conduct research and to perform his international debut at the Faculty de Música UNAM.
 In 2019, he will record his debut album of previously unrecorded Mexican music for the oboe.

+Thompson is currently working on his Doctorate of Musical Arts at the University of North Texas, studying with Professor James Ryon.
 Thompson received both his master’s degree and bachelor’s degree in oboe performance from Northwestern University, where he studied with Scott Hostetler, Michael Henoch, Robert Morgan, and Grover Schiltz.
 Upon graduation, he became the first recipient of the Ray Still Award.